Bennett Barouch, Senior Software Executive

 Vice President of Engineering

 Consumer-facing web-based financial software.
 Established the company's first-ever architecture team, and mentored an entire set of just-promoted, remote, inexperienced managers while transitioning from waterfall to agile methodologies.
 Implemented a plugin architecture that allowed third parties to add apps that make use of the company's financial data-mining engine.
-I managed people in India and the US.
+I managed a global team about 120 people in the US and India.

 Palamida, San Francisco, CA